asika32764/JFramework-PathLocator/README.md

 ### PathLocator object

-A Path locator, help up locate a system path or relative path.
+A Path locator, help us locate a system path or relative path.

 We can use this object to find files or list files, and also support using callback to filter files.